jacobobendrado/4810-Operating-System/ShompOS/README.md

 If everything worked, you should be able to see your keyboard inputs displayed in the screen.
 To try out the Divide by Zero Exception, press the `0` key.

 ## Key Files
-- `kernel/isr.S` - Handles hardware interrupts and exceptions
+- `src/kernel/kernel.c` - Where the handling and printing occurs
-- `kernel/keyboard_map.h` - Defines keyboard scan code mappings
+- `src/kernel/boot.S` - Where we get the data from the hardware
-- `kernel/kernel.c` - Where the handling and printing occurs
+- `src/kernel/isr.S` - Handles hardware interrupts and exceptions
-- `kernel/boot.S` - Where we get the data from the hardware
+- `inc/IO/keyboard_map.h` - Defines keyboard scan code mappings

 ## Implementation Details
 - Keyboard interrupt handling